Games & Quizzes

 You can find detailed definitions of them on this page.

 pad pressed on to body to relieve inflammation or stop bleeding.
-To press tightly together.
+To make smaller; reduce in time, size etc..

 /pak/